gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 Deeply embarrassed.

 The app needs to request OAuth access to Google and permission to read Gmail.
 Since reading email is a protected activity, I need to go through Google's verification process, which includes recording a video.
 The outcome is uncertain.
 I could wait for the verification to finish (I haven't even recorded the video), and remain in testing.
-But I would need to add one by one the emails of people testing
+But I would need to add the emails of testing users one by one.

 Instead, I moved to production, so people will get a very scary screen telling them "go away" and they need to click through an "Advanced" link